 One of the best things for Adults to do on a Disney Cruise is to make a special night out to one of the Disney Adult-Only Restaurants, and the Disney Wonder has Keep in mind these are 18+ and do have a dress code.
 These meals are NOT included in your Disney Cruise Package, so you must reserve them ahead of time.
 Guests may only book ONE dinner in advance for Palo.
 However, if your Palo night is the first night of your cruise, you are able to make a second reservation at Palo on another night of your cruise.

 This Adult Only signature restaurant onboard the Disney Wonder is Palo.
 Offering a 270-degree oven view this restaurant has the best views on the ship.
 Featuring Northern Italian cuisine, this restaurant is considered a must-do for Disney Adult Cruisers at least once.
-Serving up a multi-course dinner, dessert, and champagne event, as well as a specialty brunch.
+Serving a multi-course dinner, dessert, and champagne event, as well as a specialty brunch, there are plenty of options.
 Dinner at Palo is typically $70 per person for the prix fixe menu and $45 for brunch.
 Given the spectacular views, we recommend aiming for brunch or an early dinner hour so you can see all there is to see.
 Check out all the offerings available during your cruise at Palo Restaurant.
 Remember that Palo must be booked in advance and is not included in your cruise costs.
 It will be billed to you separately.

 Palo Reservation Window for Castaway Club